Interferometer Techniques for Gravitational-Wave Detection: Introduction

 \subsection{The scope and style of the review}

 The historical development of laser interferometers for application as gravitational-wave detectors~\cite{lrr-rowan-hough} has involved the combination of relatively simple optical subsystems into more and more complex assemblies.
 The individual elements that compose the interferometers, including mirrors, beam splitters, lasers, modulators, various polarising optics, photo detectors and so forth, are individually well described by relatively simple, mostly-classical physics.
-Complexity arises from the combination of multiple mirrors, beam splitters etc.\ into optical cavity systems, have narrow resonant features, and the consequent requirement to stabilise relative separations of the various components to sub-wavelength accuracy, and indeed in many cases to very small fractions of a wavelength.
+Complexity arises from the combination of multiple mirrors, beam splitters etc.\ into optical cavity systems that have narrow resonant features, and the consequent requirement to stabilise relative separations of the various components to sub-wavelength accuracy, and indeed in many cases to very small fractions of a wavelength.

 Thus, classical physics describes the interferometer techniques and the operation of current gravitational-wave detectors.
 However, we note that at signal frequencies above a couple of hundreds of Hertz, the sensitivity of current detectors is limited by the photon counting noise at the interferometer readout, also called shot-noise.
-The next generation systems such as Advanced LIGO~\cite{Fritschel_adligo03, adligo_design}, Advanced Virgo~\cite{advirgo_basline} and LCGT~\cite{lcgt06} are expected to operate in a regime where the quantum physics of both light and mirror motion couple to each other.
+The next generation systems such as Advanced LIGO~\cite{Fritschel_adligo03, advanced_ligo}, Advanced Virgo~\cite{AdvancedVirgo15} and KAGRA~\cite{KAGRA13} are expected to operate in a regime where the quantum physics of both light and mirror motion couple to each other.
 Then, a rigorous quantum-mechanical description is certainly required.
-Sensitivity improvements beyond these `Advanced' detectors necessitate the development of \emph{non-classical} techniques.
-The present review, in its first version, does not consider quantum effects but reserves them for future updates.
+Sensitivity improvements beyond these `Advanced' detectors necessitate the development of \emph{non-classical} techniques; a comprehensive discussion of such techniques is provided in~\cite{Danilishin12}.
+This review provides a brief introduction to quantum noise in Section~\ref{sec:quantum_noise} but otherwise focusses on the non-quantum aspects of interferometry that play an important role in overcoming other limits to current detectors, due to, for example, thermal effects and feedback control systems.
+At the same time these classical techniques will provide the means for implementing new, non-classical schemes and just remain as important as ever.